 Christian Wolmar is an award-winning writer and broadcaster and the author of a series of books on railway history.

-Described by Simon Hoggart in the Guardian as ‘the greatest expert on British trains’ he is widely acknowledged as one of the UK’s leading commentators on transport matters.
+Described by the Guardian as ‘the greatest expert on British trains’ he is widely acknowledged as one of the UK’s leading commentators on transport matters.

 He is the author of a series of acclaimed books on the history of rail, including The Subterranean Railway (2nd edition, 2012); a history of Britain’s railways, Fire and Steam (2007); and Blood, Iron and Gold, how railways transformed the world (2009).
-His book on the role of railways in war, Engines of War was published 2010 and The Great Railway Revolution, his ‘epic history of American railroad’ was published in Britain and the United States in 2012.
-His most recent history book is To the Edge of the World (2013), an account of the building of the Trans-siberian railway.
+His book on the role of railways in war, Engines of War was published 201; The Great Railway Revolution, his ‘epic history of American railroad’ was published in Britain and the United States in 2012; and To the Edge of the World, an account of the building of the Trans-siberian railway, was published in 2013.
 He is also the author of Are Trams Socialist?
 Why Britain has never had a transport policy, which was published in May 2016.

 His most recent books are, Railways and the Raj: How the Age of Steam Transformed India (Atlantic, 2017) and The Story of Crossrail (Head of Zeus, 2018) .

 ‘Christian Wolmar masterfully chronicles the iconic journey of the Indian Railways, deftly navigating his way through the varied complexities of an enterprise that – though it was undertaken solely in the self-serving interests of Empire – would go on to form an integral part of Independent India.
 Instructive, inspiring and even endearing, Railways & The Raj is a captivating read’ Shashi Tharoor, author of INGLORIOUS EMPIRE